Q. What is Confirm'18?

 A. There are different plans and packages.
 Please consult the registration form of your event for details.
-A deposit is required to register.
+A deposit of $70 per participant (confirmands and adults) is required to register.
 The balance is paid to Lake Junaluska Assembly for your food and lodging plan.
-Deposit - $70 per participant.
-Approximate food & lodging per participant - $105 (4 to a room), $115 (2 to a room), $145 (single).

 Q. How can I register my group and what does it cost to register?

-A. Registration for Confim'18 is done on this website with the FCF Director Gloria Hughes, NOT through the Lake Junaluska conference center.
+A. Registration for Confim'18 is done on this website with the FCF Director Gloria Hughes, not through the Lake Junaluska conference center.
 A non-refundable registration deposit ($70) is required for all participants.
-We can not reserve rooms or guarantee your participation in an event until we receive your completed registration form and deposit.
+We can not guarantee your participation in an event until we receive your completed registration form and deposit.